danielcodes/today-i-learned/march/README.md

 Funny enough, I couldn't completely get rid of the commit, as once it was pushed up to GitHub, it saved it's hash reference.
 So, even though, I rewritten Git history, the commits are stll visible.

+#### Functional Programming for JS

+I have been intrigued by functional programming as of lately and been putting off reading thim Medium piece on it (referenced below).

+Some takeaways:

+* _Pure functions_, this function is solely dependent on input
+* _Function composition_, define a compose function that takes two functions and combine them together (process from rightmost function first).
+Alternatively, a pipe utility can be defined, to process things from left -> right.
+* _Function currying_, creates a function that has partial arguments. ie. an add function that takes two arguments, currying can create an add function with a locked-in argument, `add5(a)` which takes the remaining argument
+* _Monads, functors and fancy words_, monads are containers for values, transform them with `map`
+* _Referential transparency and immutability_, two things that are the same but aren't equal (wut?)
+* _Lazy evaluation_, thunks and generators, as the name says, do not perform an action unless told to.
+Outtermost reduction with reference sharing, whatever that means
+* Clojure patterns and features, data focused, lisp? lost.

+Conclusion, explore Lodash

 ## References

 #### JS stuff